 Eventually we stopped having Cliff’s make our tornadoes, and my dad starting making them at home.
 I recall asking him to make me a lot of Butterfinger Tornadoes in the years that followed.

-You can imagine my delighted surprise when I learned recently how easy it is to make Butterfinger candy bars at home!
-Dad!
-The next time we visit, we are making Butterfinger Tornadoes completely from scratch!
+You can imagine my delighted surprise when I learned recently how easy it is to make Butterfinger candy bars at home and how much they taste like the real deal!

-- 2 1/2 cups candy corn (use up your leftover Halloween candy!)
+- Candy corn (use up your leftover Halloween candy!)

-Place the pieces of candy corn in a microwave safe medium bowl and microwave on high for 1 minute, followed by 30-second bursts until the candy is melted.
+Melt candy corn by placing it in a microwave safe bowl.
+Microwave on high for 1 minute, followed by 30-second bursts until the candy is melted.
 Stir until creamy.

 Add the peanut butter and stir until completely combined and creamy.
-Microwave 30 seconds longer, if necessary.
-Pour the mixture into a parchment paper – lined 8×8 baking dish.
+Microwave the peanut butter mixture for 30 seconds longer, if necessary.
+Pour the mixture into a parchment paper lined 8×8 baking dish.

-Allow to sit for an hour and a half, until it has completely cooled.
+Allow to sit for an hour and a half, until it has cooled completely.
 Remove from pan and cut into 2×1-inch pieces using a sharp knife.
 Wipe excess crumbs off of the candy pieces.

-In a medium bowl, melt the chocolate in the microwave for 1 minute, followed by 30-second bursts until it is smooth and creamy when stirred.
+In a medium bowl, melt the chocolate chips in the microwave for 1 minute, followed by 30-second intervals until it is smooth and creamy when stirred.
 Stab the bottoms of the candy pieces with a small fork.

-I found that corn-on-the-cob skewers worked great for this.
-Dip candies into the melted chocolate to coat completely.
-Carefully set on a wax-paper-lined baking sheet and allow to cool.
+Dip candies into the melted chocolate to coat completely, allowing excess chocolate to drip back into the bowl.
+Carefully set on a wax-paper-lined baking sheet and allow to cool to room temperature.

 Once I had all of my candy bars made, I placed the entire baking sheet in the refrigerator for about 30 minutes so they could set.